thoughtbot/backbone-js-on-rails/release/book.md

 The example application comes with a full test suite.
 The README in the `example_app` root directory has instructions for bootstrapping the app and running all the tests.

+## Conventions used in this book

+In code samples throughout the book, we include filenames where helpful to give a sense of typical application structure.
+These filenames do not always correspond to a file in the example application.
+When they are included in the example application, sometimes the inline examples differ from the example application to illustrate a particular point.

 \clearpage